Z80-Retro/Z80-Retro-Manual/Z80-RETRO-INSTALL-CPM.md

 You could go ahead and copy just the BIOS + CP/M onto the SD Card, but without some of the extra utilities it could be difficult to get started.
-Our recommendation is to copy the `retro.img` which contains some of the example programs that you have seen John talk about in his videos.
+Our recommendation is to copy the `filesystem/drive.img` which contains some of the example programs that you have seen John talk about in his videos.

 ### Using the included Makefile to copy drive.img to your SD Card